Chart Color Schemes

 Health performance in Coolbellup is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Coolbellup faces significant health challenges with common health conditions being somewhat prevalent across all age groups but to a slightly higher degree among older age cohorts.
-The rate of private health cover is approximately 53% of the total population (~3,458 people), which compares to 56.4% across Greater Perth.
+Coolbellup faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts.
+The rate of private health cover in Coolbellup is approximately 53%, which is slightly higher than the average SA2 area but lower than Greater Perth's 57.9%.

-Mental health issues and arthritis are the most common medical conditions in the area, impacting 11.6 and 7.9% of residents respectively.
-A total of 65.7% of residents declare themselves completely clear of medical ailments compared to 72.9% across Greater Perth.
-The area has 17.1% of residents aged 65 and over (1,121 people), which is higher than the 14.8% in Greater Perth.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 11.6% and 7.9% of residents respectively.
+However, 65.7% of residents declare themselves completely clear of medical ailments compared to 72.9% across Greater Perth.
+Coolbellup has a higher proportion of seniors aged 65 and over at 17.1%, with 1,158 people falling into this age category compared to Greater Perth's 14.8%.
+Health outcomes among seniors in Coolbellup present some challenges that require more attention than the broader population.

 Frequently Asked Questions - Health